mathworks-ref-arch/matlab-parallel-server-on-azure/README.md

 ## FAQ

-### How do I stop all worker virtual images in the deployment?
+### How do I stop all worker virtual machines in the deployment?

-To stop all worker virtual images in the deployment, from the settings page of the virtual machine scale set, set the instance count to 0.
+To stop all worker virtual machines in the deployment, from the settings page of the virtual machine scale set, set the instance count to 0.

 ### How do I start the worker virtual machines in the deployment after having stopped them?

-To start worker virtual images after having stopped them, from the settings pane of the virtual scale set, set the instance count to the desired number of workers.
+To start worker virtual machines after having stopped them, from the settings pane of the virtual scale set, set the instance count to the desired number of workers.

 # Technical Support